“Hasen.” Kaidus spoke to the entity in front of him.

-“The truth is, we had a practice duel, and I won.”
-Kaidus replied, he was calmer than the two who confronted him.
+“The truth is, we had a practice duel and I won.”
+Kaidus replied, calmer than the two who confronted him.

 “We know you cheated!
-There’s no way a commoner brat like you could have defeated Prim!”
-The female answered, anger and accusation in her voice.
+There’s no way a commoner brat like you could have bested Prim in a contest of magic!” the female answered, anger and accusation in her voice.

-“If there is no proof, then please do not falsely accuse me of something I did not do.”
-He spoke before turning and starting to walk away.
+“If there is no proof of foul play, then please do not falsely accuse me.”
+He rationalized before turning and walking away.

-“Your defeat is proof enough!”
-The girl called out.
+“Your defeat is proof enough!” the girl shouted.

-Looking back, a raging torrent of flame stormed towards him.
+Looking back, a raging torrent of flames was storming toward him.

-It was a combination attack.
-Swirling about the flame was a vacuum of air that encircled the fire and kept it from diffusing into an area while heading straight at him.
+It was a combination attack and swirling about the flames, was a wind spell.
+Encircling the fire and keeping it from diffusing into an area, the wind spell directed both attacks straight at him.

 A wall of smoke exploded out of the ring on his finger and shielded him.

-Before the flame and wind could strike Kaidus, the wall of smoke had already swallowed it.
+Before the flame and wind could strike Kaidus, the wall of smoke had swallowed it.